 My name is Helen Larkey.
 I offer Grief Counselling to the Northern Rivers District.
 No matter what sort of grief you are suffering from, my warm and empathic nature will help you to cope, and work through your grief, by supporting you in a caring environment.

 For first time callers, I offer a free, confidential, 15 minute phone conversation.

 I offer Clinic Appointments in Bangalow and Ballina.

 Mobile Service Area

-I also offer a mobile counselling, workshops and speaking engagements to the surrounding areas within the Northern Rivers, including;
+I also offer a mobile service, for counselling, workshops and speaking engagements to all areas within the Northern Rivers, including;

 - Byron Bay

 I work with many people around Australia and the World via the Telephone and Internet.

 Please make contact so that we can begin.